ceas-ambassadors/ceas-ambassadors-website/docs/database.md

 ### Event
 * id - primary key
-  * randomly generated id key used to identify an event
+  * incrementally generated id key used to identify an event
 * title
   * string representing the name of the event
 * start_time